 Our definition of an emergency is different than the hypothalamus

-What we consider an emergency and what the hypothalamus considers an emergency in the body are two different things.
-There are many things that cause enough stress in the body to set off a survival emergency alarm.
+What we consider an emergency and what the hypothalamus thinks a crisis in the body are two different things.
+Many things cause enough stress in the body to set off a survival emergency alarm.
 Below are some examples of chronic stresses the hypothalamus considers an emergency.

 - Caffeine addiction